 Future-proofing Gene Therapy Assays: Validation Strategies for Long-Term Success

-In this webinar, industry experts from Precision for Medicine will provide actionable insights into developing gene therapy immunogenicity assays, with a focus on ensuring regulatory compliance at the various trial stages, minimizing rework, and selecting the right assay approach.
-Our discussion will highlight best practices for assay validation, strategies to balance assay costs with regulatory requirements before you know if the therapy is efficacious, and approaches to future-proofing assay design.
+In this webinar, industry experts from Precision for Medicine will provide insights on developing gene therapy immunogenicity assays focused on regulatory compliance, minimizing rework, and selecting the right assay approach.

 - How to understand whether an IDE (Investigational Device Exemption) is required for assays used in your gene therapy trial